 This course prepares students to safely diagnose and repair common performance concerns related to heating and AC systems.
 Emphasis is placed on electrical and electronic control of these systems.
 Electrical and Electronic theory studied previously is put to practical use in evaluating and diagnosing AC Control Systems and related Sub-Systems.
-(Prerequisites: AUTO121L, AUTO128L, AUTO134L, AUTO136L)
+(Prerequisites: Successful completion of AUTO136L with a grade of C or higher and a CGPA of 2.0 or higher.